Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Experimental Results

-The main objective of the work was to show the reliable navigation functionality of Aqua2 using the proposed framework.
-In all the experiments the Aqua2 had a constant speed of $0.4 m/s$ --- the expected maximum operational speed --- and a minimum obstacle avoidance distance $D_{min} = 0.4\si{m}$.
-Obstacle avoidance and path length coefficients were adjusted to relatively high values $200$ and $100$, respectively, favoring safety over path length optimality.
+Extensive experiments were performed using the Gazebo simulator, and in numerous deployments of the Aqua2 AUV at two pools in our university, a shallow swimming pool of dimensions $50m\times25m\times2m$ and a deep diving pool of dimensions $25m\times15m\times4m$.
+The main objective of the various experiments was to demonstrate the reliable navigation functionality of Aqua2 using the proposed framework.
+In all of the experiments the AUV had a constant speed of $0.4 m/s$ --- the expected operational speed --- and a bounded motion with a minimum obstacle avoidance distance of $D_{\rm min} = 0.6\si{m}$.
+Obstacle avoidance and path length coefficients were adjusted to relatively high values $200$ and $100$, respectively, favoring safety over path length optimality, while the number of waypoints was determined either by the distance from the current position to the goal --- placing a state every $1.5 m$ --- or by the number of states provided by the Trajopt planner.
+The experiments tested planning on a known map, with a focus on efficient trajectories, and online, using the camera for obstacle avoidance and frequent replanning.